IsmailELY/Data-application-for-extracting-and-visualizing-research-papers-data/README.md

   - Data visualization         localhost:8000/viz_%i%/
                                         i can take values from 1 to 5
   - API:JSON                   localhost:8000/json/%Class%
-                                        class can be Preprints or Authors or Tags or Subjects
+                                        class can be either Preprints or Authors or Tags or Subjects

 Hope you like it